geekworm-com/x730-script/README.md

 # x730-script
-This is the driver script for x730
+This is the driver script for x730;
+NOTE:
+We test this shell script base official Raspbian '2018-11-13-raspbian-stretch.img' version;

 How to use?